-- Integrated with Kaltura MediaSpace, Blackboard Collaborate and Collaborate Ultra, Piazza, Top Hat, Google Apps and many other external tools
+- Integrated with Kaltura MediaSpace, Zoom, Piazza, Top Hat, Google Apps and many other external tools

-- A holistic integration of learning outcomes, rubrics and grading
+- Holistic integration of learning outcomes, rubrics and grading

 - Rich, multimedia feedback options (including text, audio and video commenting in messages, assignments, course discussions, graded work and grade submissions) — without downloading and re-uploading files